Best SD Cards for Canon EOS M8

 Does the Canon EOS M8 support UHS-II cards?

-Can I use a MicroSD card with an adapter?
+Can I use a UHS-I card in the M8?

-Why does my camera stop recording video randomly?
+Why does my camera stop recording video unexpectedly?

 Final Verdict